ErikPoppleton/resubmitters/README.md

 # resubmitters
 Resubmit your MD simulations automatically

-Based on a GROMACS resubmission script by Dr. Camillo Aponte-Santamaria.
+Based on a GROMACS resubmission script by Dr. Camilo Aponte-Santamaria.
 These scripts will automatically queue multiple days of GROMACS or oxDNA simulations using Slurm dependencies for simulations that take longer than common 24-hour wall times.

 ### Resubmitting GROMACS jobs
 `resubmit_gromacs.sh` has the following 10 required arguments: